Tahar El Khalej: International career

 He played for the Morocco national football team and was a participant at the 1994 FIFA World Cup and at the 1998 FIFA World Cup.

 Personal life

 He is married and has two sons, Yassine and Ahmed.

+During the 2026 FIFA World Cup, El Khalej provided a technical analysis regarding Morocco's group stage campaign under manager Mohamed Ouahbi, correctly predicting a decisive victory in their final group match against Haiti.